 “As for the suggestion that courts are empty before 10am and after 4.30pm,” a QC pointed out, “it’s obvious whoever wrote this has not seen a Crown Court robing room which is usually a hive of activity long before 10am.”
 Another added: “The only reason we advocates are not in the building before 9am and after 5.30pm is because security will not allow it.”

-And that proved to be the problem — or so we were told.
+There was huge opposition to the project.
 In September 2017, HMCTS announced that the pilots would be postponed from the autumn of 2017 until February 2018, when a further announcement was expected.
-Kevin Sadler, deputy chief executive, said it had not been possible to recruit an external team that could evaluate the pilots with a “sufficient level of rigour”.23 Susan Acland-Hood responded to some of the concerns raised.24

 It was not until November 2018 that the announcement finally came:19

 The majority of the responses from the prospectus focused on pilots in the criminal courts and demonstrated concern about the suitability of flexible hours in criminal cases.
 The responses raised concerns about the impact of [these] sessions as proposed pilots, and whether they would result in cases running over into more days and causing additional stress and anxiety for victims, witnesses and defendants, and creating more work for an already stretched criminal justice system.
 Strong concerns were raised about there being a high likelihood of advocates being required in both early and late sessions, especially more junior barristers.